uriel-reyes/sellertools/README.md

 - Address information displayed in user-friendly cards
 - Recently placed orders displayed within the customer profile
 - Custom fields display for extended customer information
+- Streamlined account details for better focus on key information

+### Product Selection Management
+- Dual-table interface for managing product selections
+- View master catalog products and select items to add to your store
+- View your store's current product selection
+- Add products to your store with a single click
+- Remove products from your store's selection
+- Real-time updates and synchronization with the commercetools platform
+- Selection checkboxes with clear visual feedback
+- Table side-by-side layout for easy comparison

 ### UI Improvements
 - Consistent card-based interfaces across the application
 - Enhanced typography with improved readability
 - Responsive layouts that work on various screen sizes
-- Visual indicators using color coding for order statuses
+- Visual indicators using color coding for statuses
 - Separate sections for different types of information
 - Clean navigation between dashboard, orders, and customer details
+- Side-by-side layouts for related information

 ### Error Handling
 - Detailed error messages for authentication failures
 - Loading indicators for data fetching operations
 - Graceful handling of missing data
-- Visual feedback for user actions (status updates, etc.)
+- Visual feedback for user actions (status updates, product selection, etc.)

 ## Technical Implementation